16-year-old girl missing from West Philadelphia

 WEST PHILADELPHIA - Police are asking for the public's help locating a teenage girl reported missing from West Philadelphia.

-Police described Jones-Smith as 5-foot-2 and 108 pounds with a thin build, brown eyes and brown hair.
+Police described Divine as 5-foot-10 and 132 pounds with a thin build, brown eyes and black hair.

-She was last seen wearing a yellow shirt, blue jeans, black leather jacket, black Ugg slippers with pink color and a Victoria Secret backpack with “PINK” written in black and white letters.

-Anyone with any information on Jones-Smith's whereabouts is urged to contact Southwest Detective Division at 215-686-3183 or call 911.
+Anyone with any information on Divine's whereabouts is urged to contact Southwest Detective Division at 215-686-3183 or call 911.

 For the latest local news, sports and weather, download the FOX 29 News app.